| Are there 'alternatives' to animal experiments?

 and so the method of animal research goes on and on, with

+all its inherent dangers.
 SCIENTIFIC METHODS OF BIOLOGICAL AND MEDICAL RESEARCH

 "Epidemiology, computers for the construction